Spend Less at the Pharmacy in 5 Easy Steps

 Before you get your next prescription filled, check out this list of new and innovative ways to reduce your bill for your medications:

 • Cut back on brand-name meds: Did you know generic drugs have the same benefits as brand-name ones?
-It’s true, and many generics can cost as much as 90 percent less.
+It’s true, and many generics can cost 80-85% less, according to estimates from the Food and Drug Administration (FDA).
 Save money by opting for generic prescriptions whenever possible.

 • Consider mail-order prescriptions: People are busy, and some days it’s hard to find time for a trip to the pharmacy.
 So why not skip it completely?
-Several pharmacy plans offer mail-order prescriptions, which can save you up to 33 percent off your out-of-pocket costs while your medications get delivered right to your home.
+Several pharmacy plans offer mail-order prescriptions, which can save more than 30% on out-of-pocket costs by having medications delivered straight to your home.

 • Make use of step therapy: Doctors can also help you save by prescribing medications via step therapy.
 This program has your doctor first prescribe less expensive drugs that have been proven effective for patients with similar conditions.
 Then, if needed, you’ll “step up” to a more expensive medication.
 This gradual approach to prescription treatment helps you stay your healthiest, at the lowest cost possible.

-• Use online resources: As a Blue Cross Blue Shield of Michigan or Blue Care Network member, you have access to the online member portal and Blue Cross mobile app.
+• Use online resources: As a BCBSM or Blue Care Network (BCN) member, you have access to the online member portal and Blue Cross mobile app.
 Your online accounts can help you evaluate drug prices and look for lower-cost alternatives to the prescriptions you take.
 You can also opt to have certain prescriptions transferred to home delivery, or mail order.

 • Go long: If you take any prescriptions for chronic conditions, getting a 90-day supply can save you both time and money, if this benefit is part of your health plan.
 Rather than paying a copay on three 30-day supplies, you’d pay less for a 90-day supply.

-If you’re a Blue Cross member, click here to see what cost-effective medications are covered by your plan.
+If you’re a BCBSM or BCN member, click here to see what cost-effective medications are covered by your plan.
 Learn more about OptumRX home delivery by logging into your online member account.

 MI Blues Perspectives is sponsored by Blue Cross Blue Shield of Michigan, a nonprofit, independent licensee of the Blue Cross Blue Shield Association